mivanic/GlobalTradeAnalysisProjectModelV7.jl/README.md

     - The sets, data and parameters need to be provided as a dictionary with the correct keys matching the headers of the model file for GEMPACK in lower case.
 For example, the data should contain key "vfob" with a three dimensional array with the value of bilateral trade measured FOB
     - If you are interested in actual GTAP data, you may obtain a free dataset from [the GTAP Center's website](https://www.gtap.agecon.purdue.edu/)
     - To turn a Fortran-style HAR file into a Julia dictionary, you may use package [HeaderArrayFile](https://github.com/mivanic/HeaderArrayFile.jl)
-    - You may either aggregate your data outside module `GlobalTradeAnalysisProjectModelV7`, e.g., by using GTAPAgg or FlexAgg programs also distributed by the GTAP Center, or you can use function `aggregate_data` in model `GTAPv7` as explained below
+    - You may either aggregate your data outside module `GlobalTradeAnalysisProjectModelV7`, e.g., by using GTAPAgg or FlexAgg programs also distributed by the GTAP Center, or you can use function `aggregate_data` in module `GlobalTradeAnalysisProjectModelV7` as explained below
 - A sample aggregation of the free GTAP version 9 database is provided with the package for testing using function get_sample_data()

 ## Install the package